MrMartinR/FlowBack/README.md

 Finally, you need to create the database.

-### Uncomment line 25 on database.yml file (Remember not to commit and push any changes after the dev branch)
+### Uncomment line 25 on database.yml file (Remember not to commit and push any changes to the dev branch)

 In another terminal run: